Five ways Android P changes how you will (or won't) use your phone

 With the last Android version, Google found that it could predict the next app you'd use with 60 percent accuracy.
 Android P expands on that with App Actions, studying how you use your phone to figure out what task you might want to do next.
 For instance, when you plug in headphones, it might automatically load a playlist from Spotify or a Google Play Music album.

 Slices, meanwhile, work directly inside search.
 If you search for "Costa Rica," for instance, you might see Google Photos from a vacation you took there.
-Or, when typing "Lyft"' in the Google search box, Android P could take a "Slice" from the Lyft app showing how much a ride home would cost.
+Or, when typing "Lyft"' in the Google search box, Android P could take a "Slice" from the Lyft app, showing how much a ride home would cost.
 You can then order the ride directly from Slice, without ever having opened the Lyft app.

 Set time limits and wind down

-Google is starting to understand the dangers, or perhaps recognize the bad publicity, around smartphone addiction.
-Android P features a new Dashboard that shows your usage habits in fine detail, like how many times you've unlocked a device, how many notifications you got and how much time you spend in apps.
+Google is starting to understand the dangers of -- or perhaps recognize the bad publicity surrounding -- smartphone addiction.
+Android P features a new dashboard that shows your usage habits in fine detail -- e.g., how many times you've unlocked a device, how many notifications you got and how much time you spend in apps.
 You can also see your total watch time on YouTube and other video services.

 Armed with that info, you can set time limits on specific apps for both yourself or your kids.
-Once you approach the limit, Android will alert you that it's time to move on to other things, and for the rest of the day, that app's icon will be greyed out.
+Once you approach the limit, Android will alert you that it's time to move on to other things, and for the rest of the day, that app's icon will be grayed out.

 That monochrome trick is utilized elsewhere: It also helps you fight the urge to use your phone when you should be sleeping.
-First, you tell Google Assistant what time you want to start winding down, and when the hour arrives, it switches the phone into do not disturb mode.
+First, you tell Google Assistant what time you want to start winding down, and when the hour arrives, it switches the phone into Do Not Disturb mode.
 More interestingly, it transforms the screen from color to a much less stimulating black-and-white, giving a constant visible reminder and hopefully encouraging you to set your device down.

 Smarter Notifications